MonoGame/MonoGame.Samples/FuelCell/Documentation/4-FuelCell-What-is-my-motivation.md

 }
 ```

-This method is important, so let's go through it in detail.
+This method is important, so let us go through it in detail.
 First, the future position is set to the current position and the turn amount is set to 0.
 The amount of vehicle rotation is calculated, based on the current state of the A and D keys or the X-axis of the left thumbstick, and a rotation matrix is created.
 This matrix is later used to rotate the vehicle the proper amount in world coordinates.
 The second chunk of code calculates how far the ship moved in either a forward or backward direction, based on the current state of the W and S keys or the Y-axis of the same thumbstick.
 This distance is then transformed using the rotational matrix created earlier, and this result is multiplied by a constant velocity (GameConstants.Velocity).
 The final result is then added to the current position, resulting in a projected future position.
 Finally, this result is passed to a private method called ValidateMovement.
 If it is valid, the _position member is updated and control returns to the main Game1.Update method.

 > [!TIP] Programming Tip
 > You might be wondering why you couldn't just test the current position for validity instead of calculating a future position and testing that.
 The answer is that if you only tested the current position, it's already too late to prevent illegal movement.
 When the test is made, the vehicle has already had its position updated.
 Suppose that new position is illegal (past the edge of a boundary case).
 This causes further tests to fail, resulting in the vehicle "sticking" to the current position.
 Obviously, this is not optimal behavior for a player-controlled vehicle.